 If you are throwing a Christmas party, check out these fun adult themes you can build your party around!

-What Is Christmas Crack Candy?
+What Is Crockpot Crack Candy?

 Its addicting flavor will keep your loved ones coming back for "just one more piece'.